Grades 7–12 Intermediate to Advanced

 What your child will learn

-• Dynamic programming fundamentals (Senior level)
+• Dynamic programming fundamentals — tabulation and memoization (Senior focus)

 Prerequisites